kingshuk00/ClockTalk/README.md

               <paraver-file-name>
   ```
 - ClockTalk works correctly only on MPI-traces.
-- Calculates the length of the ideal-network constrined critical-path (aka "_ideal run time_") from Paraver traces.
+- Calculates the length of the ideal-network constrained critical-path (aka "_ideal run time_") from Paraver traces.
   - assuming a network with _infinite bandwidth_ and _zero latency_
   - MPI communications starts <u>instantly</u> as soon as the communicating partners arrive - _zero latency_
   - When all partners have arrived, <u>communication finishes instantly irrespective of the message sizes</u> - _infinite bandwidth_